 “Before the diagnosis last year, we had never even heard of scoliosis!
-But after I noticed my daughter Arifa’s shoulder protruding I knew something was wrong.
+But after I noticed my daughter Arifa’s shoulder protruding, I knew something was wrong.

-“Initially we were told she had a 69° curve in her spine.
+Initially, we were told she had a 69° curve in her spine.
 It began to progress rapidly.
 By the time of surgery, the Paediatric Spinal Team at Bristol Children’s Hospital told us it had reached 89°.
 It was so severe that her lungs were being crushed by her spine.
 Arifa was struggling to breathe.

-“I was a nervous wreck.
-They had told me the curve had probably been caused by a growth spurt in her teens but what if my daughter would be like this permanently?
+I was a nervous wreck.
+They had told me the curve had probably been caused by a growth spurt in her teens, but what if my daughter would be like this permanently?

-“After a couple of false starts, Arifa finally underwent surgery in January.
-As she was wheeled away into theatre, I couldn’t help but break down.
+After a couple of false starts, Arifa finally underwent surgery in January.
+As she was wheeled away into the operating theatre, I couldn’t help but break down.
 Katie, a nurse from Daisy Ward and Arifa’s favourite, somehow took me out of the anaesthetic room and tried her best to keep me calm.
-Then Mr Harding, Arifa’s doctor, saw me on the corridor and hugged me as he promised to take care of my daughter – a moment I will never forget.
+Then Mr Harding, Arifa’s doctor, saw me in the corridor and hugged me as he promised to take care of my daughter – a moment I will never forget.

-“And he certainly did take care of her.
+And he certainly took care of her.
 Arifa’s recovery seemed miraculous!
 Within days the physiotherapists had my daughter up on her feet – she was even walking up and down the stairs!
-And to my disbelief, she had grown 6 cm after her surgery.
+And to my disbelief, she had grown six cm after her surgery.

-“For the next week, Arifa stayed on Apollo Ward.
+For the next week, Arifa stayed on Apollo Ward.
 It was perfect there.
 The ward has so many facilities for teenagers and their families.
 I cherished having a parent bed.
 It meant I could stay close to Arifa.

-“Five weeks after being discharged, Arifa was back at school.
+Five weeks after being discharged, Arifa was back at school.
 I almost couldn’t believe.
 After all the ups and downs, to see her in her uniform with her friends – living life again – I couldn’t be more thankful to Bristol Children’s Hospital.

-“From the physios to Jenny and Ursula from the spinal team as well as the hero himself Mr Harding, each and every team we encountered showed both Arifa and I so much support.
+From the physios to Jenny and Ursula from the spinal team as well as the hero himself, Mr Harding, each and every team we encountered showed both Arifa and I so much support.
 I cannot fault them.”